bestdevopsengineer/terraform1/kodekloud.md

 ## 6-Input Variables
- hardcoding values is not a good idea because it limits the reusability of the code which defeats the purpose of using IAC WE WANT TO MAKE SURE THAT THE SAME CODE CAN BE USED AGAIN AND AGAIN to deploy resources based on a set of input variables that can be provided during the execution.
+ hardcoding values is not a good idea because it limits the reusability of the code which defeats the purpose of using IAC We want to make sure that the same code can be used again and again to deploy resources based on a set of input variables that can be provided during the execution.